kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex2_PIM_Self_Approval.md

 ### Task 4 -  Verify a PIM notification was issued

-When you earlier configured the Helpdesk Administrator role, you set up the notification feature so that Holly would be notified any time an eligible user activated the role.
-Since Alex Wilber just self-activated the role, Holly should receive a notification of this activity.
-This task will verify that Holly received a notification.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.
 In your Edge browser, select the **Home | Microsoft 365** tab.